op). This guide covers setup, configuration, the security model for agent workflows, and troubleshooting.

 EnvironmentVariablesentry to the plist. - systemd: Use

-systemctl --user edit cordon-default.serviceto add anEnvironment=line in the override, then restart the service withsystemctl --user restart cordon-default.service.
-Replacedefaultwith your instance name if you used--nameduring setup.
+systemctl --user edit cordon-<NAME>.serviceto add anEnvironment=line in the override, then restart the service withsystemctl --user restart cordon-<NAME>.service.
+Find your service name withcordon status list.

 Wrong secret value injected